-Natural Dyes - Oak Gallnut
+Natural Dyes - Oak Gallnut Extract

-Oak Gallnut Extract, a natural extract prepared from Quercus Infectoria Olivier
+Oak Gallnut Extract, a natural extract prepared from Quercus Infectoria Olivier or the Aleppo Oak.

 - The tannic acid is perfect for the pre-treatment of cellulosic vegetable fibers (named engallage in this case) to improve the fixation of the mordant during the mordanting step.